Samoftheforrest/devhub/README.md

 - As a user, I should be able to add my own projects.
 - As a user, I should be able to edit my projects.
 - As a user, I should be able to log in/out.
-- As a user, logging in - or registering - should be a simple process.
 - As a user, I would like to be able to customise my profile.
 - As a user, I would like to be able to contact the site's creator.
 - As a user, I would like to be able to comment on projects: both my own, and others.